 The Holbein manufacturer introduced their own formula of acrylic paint, similar to oil, in 2013.
 Apart from Acrylic gouache, Holbein also offers regular acrylics: Heavy Body, Fluid, and Mat.

-- Holbein Heavy Body acrylic paint offers a 113 color palette, has a bit longer open time, vivid colors, and brushstrokes free (as the manufacturer promises).
+- Holbein Heavy Body acrylic paint offers a 113 color palette, has a bit longer open time, vivid colors, and is brushstrokes free (as the manufacturer promises).
 Choose a primary set of 5 colors or purchase individually.

 - Holbein Fluid acrylics are low-viscosity, fluid, and vibrant paint.
 The color range contains 60 colors.
 Additives-free, lightfast, durable.
 Sold only individually on Blick.